levan0106/mmotion-portfolio/memory-bank/activeContext.md

 ## System Health
 - ✅ **Database**: Fully operational with global asset system and all asset types supported
 - ✅ **Authentication**: Enhanced with device trust integration and progressive authentication
-- ✅ **Frontend**: Responsive with GlobalAssetForm enhancements and proper field validation
+- ✅ **Frontend**: Responsive with mobile enhancements and accessibility compliance
 - ✅ **Backend**: Stable API endpoints with enhanced global asset management and simplified validation
 - ✅ **Deployment**: Production-ready configuration with Docker
 - ✅ **Global Asset System**: Complete support for all asset types (STOCK, BOND, GOLD, CRYPTO, COMMODITY, REALESTATE, OTHER)